Matching Augmentation via Simultaneous Contractions: Algorithm for structured graphs

 Our main result for this subsection is as follows.

 \begin{restatable}{theorem}{thmbridgecover} Given a structured graph $G$, we can compute an economical bridgeless $2$-edge-cover of $G$ in polynomial time. \end{restatable}

 To compute an economical bridgeless $2$-edge-cover of $G$, we first find a $D_2$ of $G$ and include all the zero-edges in it.
-Next, we transform this $D_2$ into a `canonical' $D_2$, which is defined in Section~\ref{sec:bridgeCovering}.
+Next, we transform this $D_2$ into a `canonical' $D_2$, which is defined in Appendix~\ref{sec:bridgeCovering}.
 Then, we cover the bridges of the canonical $D_2$ to get an `economical' bridgeless $2$-edge-cover.
 All of this can be done in polynomial time.
-The details with the proof of Theorem~\ref{thm:bridgeCover} are in~Section~\ref{sec:bridgeCovering}.
+The details with the proof of Theorem~\ref{thm:bridgeCover} are in Appendix~\ref{sec:bridgeCovering}.